STO Educator's Terms and Conditions

 (i) the STO Educator’s Set Up Fee as set out on the Company web site (www.salontrainingonline.com) from time to time (the “STO LMS Educator’s Set Up Fee”).

-(ii) the applicable fee for each Student User the Educator enrolls in a course as set out on the Company web site (www.salontrainingonline.com) from time to time (the “Student Enrollment Fee”).
+(ii) the applicable MONTHLY LMS HOSTING FEE for each Course the Educator creates as set out on the Company web site (www.salontrainingonline.com) from time to time (the “MONTHLY LMS HOSTING FEE”).

-(the STO LMS Educator’s Set Up Fee and the Student Enrollment Fee, collectively, the “Fees”)
+(the STO LMS Educator’s Set Up Fee and the MONTHLY LMS HOSTING FEE, collectively, the “Fees”)

 (b) The Student Enrollment Fee for a Student User is due at the time of student enrollment of such Student User, and the Student User being granted access to, the Hosted Service.
 Once enrollment fees for such Student User have been received and processed by Company, Educator will allow for a 24 hour period (during business days and 48-60 hour period on weekends) for Company to then set up the Student User’s Account and issue “Welcome Package” instructions to the Student User and Educator’s designated administrator.